-At 30 communities across the Western United States, Aegis Living provides highly visible and enticing “hydration stations.”
+At 32 communities across the Western United States, Aegis Living provides highly visible and enticing “hydration stations.”
 A hydration station is a large apothecary beverage dispenser where ice cold water is infused with fresh natural ingredients like cucumbers, mint, strawberries, blueberries, lemons and other fresh, nutritious locally-grown ingredients.
 The result is an answer to dehydration that tastes great.
-Aegis Living Chief Medical Officer, Dr. Shirley Newell says, “Staying hydrated is vital for brain health.
+Aegis Living Executive VP of Operations, John Carpentier says, “Staying hydrated is vital for brain health.
 That’s why we offer hydration stations in all of our communities.
 It’s something that can’t be overlooked as the temperatures rise.”

-Aegis Living’s Executive Chef, Justin Sledge helps keep residents hydrated through the hot summer months.
-He says, “We offer a variety of infused waters.
-By changing the flavors daily we keep the residents interested in staying hydrated.
-We pass out the infused water at functions and as well as display them at convenient locations in each community.
-We incorporate local berries, fruit and herbs whenever possible.
-Right now, we’re using mint, basil, and blueberries from our own (community grown) Aegis on Madison (Seattle) garden.
-It’s fun to be creative and try different flavor combinations.”
+Aegis Living Chefs help keep residents hydrated through the hot summer months by offering a variety of infused waters.
+By changing the flavors daily residents stay interested in staying hydrated.
+Infused water is shared at functions and as well as displays in convenient locations in each community.
+Local berries are incorporated, fruit and herbs whenever possible.
+It’s fun to be creative and try different flavor combinations.

-Here are some simple combinations (from Justin Sledge) to enhance your everyday drinking water.
+Here are some simple combinations to enhance your everyday drinking water.

 One gallon ice water +